Following Jesus from the Perspective of Relationships

 Relationships

 All relationships are built on a common value system.
 When you find common ground with someone else, what you have in common is something you both value.
-The more you value in common, the better will be the relationship.
+The more you value in common, the better can be the relationship.

 The big problem for human relationships is that what we value most highly is ourself.
 Therefore all our relationships become marred and corrupted by our selfish motivations.
 Our default value system is selfishness for the benefit of me (which is exploitation of others).
 This comes out in one of three areas of desire: doing something to bring pleasure to my body, doing something to make people like me, or doing something to make my own domain of control.
+(Matthew 4:1-10)

 God is amazing because he is not like us.
 He is not a physical being like we are, and more importantly, what he values the most is not the same as us.
 God is so other, so unlike us that it is really difficult to understand him.
 Therefore, God took on humanity as Jesus, coming as one of us to show us clearly what God is like (Hebrews 4:1-3).
 Jesus' whole life built to the that day that he died on a Roman cross to save his friends.
 This picture clearly shows us that God loves us for our benefit.

 This kind of love is the singularly most characteristic attribute of God.
 It is what he values most highly.
 Unlike us, God has complete integrity in his motivations, so there are no values that he holds that are in conflict with this value.
-God completely lives this value system of beneficial love for others. note
+God completely lives this value system of beneficial love for others.

-God is also unlike us in that there are three persons in a singular one God - the Father, the Son and the Holy Spirit. note Each of God's persons has this same value system, and so God lives in continuous perfect relationship!
+God is also unlike us in that there are three persons in a singular one God - the Father, the Son and the Holy Spirit. ••• Each of God's persons has this same value system, and so God lives in continuous perfect relationship!

 This concept of three in one is very difficult to understand.
 The simple thing is that God is very different than we are.
 God has told us some things about himself, and humans have wrestled with what God is for a long time.
 God clearly self-presents as one (as only one God).
 There is the Father, but clearly also Jesus is presented to us as God (and there is the Holy Spirit too).